-- Graduate Record Exam(GRE) scores.
-For admissions 2021-22, GRE scores are optional due to the pandemic.
-If submitted, GRE scores must be from within the previous 5 years.
+- Candidates who are below a 3.0 GPA are strongly encouraged to take the GRE to show the admissions committee they have the academic ability to handle the rigors of the MSPO program.
+GRE scores must be from within the previous 5 years.
 For score reporting, use the UW-Madison institution code of 1846.
 No department code necessary.
 GMAT scores are not accepted in lieu of GRE.

 - English proficiency exam for international students

-We accept scores from the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), or the International English Language Testing System (IELTS) This requirement is waived for students who have studied for at least 2 semesters in the U.S. or if English was the language of instruction for their undergraduate degree.
+We accept scores from the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), or the International English Language Testing System (IELTS).
+The minimum required proficiency score is 92 on the TOEFL (iBT), 580 (paper-based TOEFL) or 7.0 on the IELTS.
+This requirement is waived for students who have studied for at least 2 semesters in the U.S. or if English was the language of instruction for their undergraduate degree.
 For score reporting, use the UW-Madison institution code of 1846.

 - Application fee

 The MS AAE Professional Option program costs $1500 per credit.